Research Fellow Applied Health Sciences 106991 Grade 7

 Note The role involves interviewing patients in the NHS as such a DBS will be required (prior to starting)

-Informal enquiries to Patricia Apateng -
+Informal enquiries to Patricia Apenteng -

 Use of AI in applications:We want to understand your genuine interest in the role and for the written elements of your application to accurately reflect your own communication style.
 Applications that rely too heavily on AI tools can appear generic and lack the detail we need to assess your skills and experience.
 Such applications will unlikely be progressed to interview.